Help for Forgotten Allies

-The school is nominally Anglican, but is open to children of all religions and includes Christians, Buddhists, Muslims and Animists.
-There are currently 157 students, 81 boys and 76 girls, and 9 teachers.
+Emmanuel School is a small Anglican primary school in Mae La refugee camp.
+The camp, which has a population of over 34,000 people, is the largest of nine camps strung along the Thai-Burma border.
+Mae La camp is 40 km from the town of Mae Sot, a small Thai town with an airport.
+The school is open to children of all religions and includes Christians, Buddhists, Muslims and Animists.
+There are currently 208 students, 102 boys and 106 girls, 12 teachers and a cook.
 H4FA sends four quarterly payments to pay teachers, buy school equipment and stationary, make repairs and pay for any other necessities for the running of the school.
-The school is run by Emmanuel Church, the school committee, the teachers and parents and they send us full reports each quarter.
-We endeavour to visit at least once a year.
+Recent developments include the opening of a Middle School through the generosity of the Van Mesdag Fund and provision of lunches each day with money given by the Tadworth and Walton Overseas Aid Trust.
+Emmanuel School is run by Emmanuel Church, the school committee, and the teachers and parents; they send us full reports each quarter.
+Two trustees from PSRB visited in October 2022.